trullock/NUglify/doc/readme.md

 The –TERM option adds a semicolon to the end of the minified stream.
 This can be useful if you need to later append multiple minified files together into a single file using a separate process.

 The –DEBUG option is for specifying how to handle debug-related statements.
-By default, AjaxMin will remove debug-related statements: debugger, for instance.
+By default, NUglify will remove debug-related statements: debugger, for instance.
 Statements constituting calls to the debug namespaces of a couple well-known libraries will also be culled.
 These namespaces are Web.Debug, Msn.Debug, Debug and $Debug.
 Calls to the WAssert function will also be stripped.
 If the calls are part of a constructor, the constructor will be replaced with an Object constructor.
 For example, this code:

 ```
 debugger;